 - Know Your Government: a 3-day event in Olympia, focusing on a different governmental topic each year.

 - National Conference: a week-long leadership event held in Chevy Chase, MD at the National 4-H Center.
+Here is a glimpse of National Conference 2016:

 - Western Leader Forum: a weekend training event for adult and teen leaders, held in a different county each year.